codefresh-io/docs.codefresh.io/_docs/single-sign-on/team-sync.md

 ## Set a default SSO provider for account

 If you have multiple SSO providers, you can set one of them as the default provider for your account.
-Setting a default provider assigns the selected SSO automatically to all new users.
+Setting a default provider assigns the selected SSO automatically to all new users in the account.
 The link in the email invitation takes them directly to the login page of that SSO provider.

 1. In the Codefresh UI, go to [Single Sign-On](https://g.codefresh.io/2.0/account-settings/single-sign-on).
 1. From the list, select the SSO account to set as default and click the **Edit** icon on the right.